SE-KIRIRO/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 1- write a function that concatenates two strings.
 	this function is similar to the first one only that it will use at most n bytes from src.

+2- write a function that copies a string.
+	the function should work exactly like string copy